-The propeller shaft assembly consists of a front propeller shaft, a rear propeller shaft, a standard universal joint at each end and a double constant velocity type universal joint in the center.
-See Figure 40-65.
+propeller shaft assembly consists fo a front propeller shaft, a rear propeller shaft, a standard universal joint at each end and a double constant velocity type universal joint in the center.
+See Figure 40-54.
 A center support bearing attaches the rear end of the front propeller shaft to a center bearing support assembly which is mounted on a cross member between the right and left side rails of the frame.
 A splined front yoke on the front end of the rear propeller shaft extends into a splined coupling in the rear end of the front propeller shaft.
 This slip spline permits the slight lengthening and shortening of the propeller shaft required by the up and down movement of the differential assembly.
-See Figure 40-66.
+See Figure 40-55.

 The constant velocity universal joint is composed of two single joints connected with a special link voke.
 A center ball and socket between the joints maintains the relative position of the two units.
-See Figure 40-66.
+See Figure 40-55.
 This center ball causes each of the two joints to operate through exactly one half of the complete angle between the front and rear propeller shafts.
-Because the two joint angles are the same, even though the usual universal joint fluctuation is present within the unit, the acceleration of the front joint is always neutralized by the deceleration of the rear joint. or vice versa.
-The end result is, the front and rear propeller shafts always turn at a constant velocity.
+Because the two joint angles are the same, even though the usual universal joint fluctuation is present within the unit, the acceleration of the front joint is always neutralized by the deceleration of the rear joint, or vice versa.
+The end result is.

+the front and rear propeller shafts always turn at a constant velocity.

 The center support bearing consists of a sealed bearing, the inner race of which is held against a shoulder at the rear end of the front propeller shaft by a locknut.
-The center bearing outer race sets in a metal retainer which has a rubber support cushion bonded to it.
-The rubber cushion in turn is held in a round open cup by a flat washer and a wire snap ring.
-The locknut which retains the center bearing in place also prevents the slip joint from separating.
+The center bearing outer race sets in a metal retainer which has a rubber support cushion bonded to it The rubber open cup by a flat washer and a wire snap ring.
+The lock nut which retains the center bearing in place also prevents the slip joint from separating.
 The seal which retains the lubricant in the slip spline is located inside the locknut.
-See Figures 40-66 and 40-67.
+See Figures 40-55 and 40-56.